telerik/blazor-docs/knowledge-base/grid-debounce-operations.md

     void UserFilters(string input, string field)
     {
         // do debouncing and filtering of the grid data (MyData in this sample) here
-        // see the previous snippet on a way to implement throttling operationsList = new MarkupString($"{operationsList}<br />filter string: {input}, field: {field}");
+        // see the previous snippet on a way to implement debouncing
+        // see also how you can tell the grid to call filtering https://docs.telerik.com/blazor-ui/components/grid/filtering#filter-from-code operationsList = new MarkupString($"{operationsList}<br />filter string: {input}, field: {field}");
         StateHasChanged();
     }